 “The first step,” Dad said, towering over me in the dreamscape like he always had in real life, “is realizing you’re in a dream.
 Without that realization, the dream controls you instead of you controlling the dream.”

-He waved his hand at our surroundings, and I looked around with a cold little knot of shame in my chest.
-The dream had frozen when my dad appeared, and the faces of my classmates were twisted in masks of derision and hatred, some of them laughing at me, some glaring or looking grossed out, all of them hating and judging.
-Mr. Raines’ kind face was lined with disappointment, and I could just glimpse my sisters peering through the classroom window from the bushes outside, fingers clutching the sill and their mouths wide with shock and disgust.
+He waved his hand at our surroundings, and I looked around with a cold knot of shame in my chest.
+The dream had frozen when my dad appeared, leaving my classmates locked in place at their desks, all of them turned to stare at me with disgust or laughter or both.
+Mr. Raines’ kind face was lined with disappointment, and I could just glimpse my sisters peering through the classroom window from the bushes outside, fingers clutching the sill and mouths wide with shock and revulsion.

 Dad looked from the hate-filled faces to me, and his expression softened.
-He was about to say something that would just fill me with even more shame, so I shoved down my angsty teen feelings and said, “What’s step two?”
+He was about to say something that would just fill me with more shame, so I shoved down my angsty teen feelings and said, “What’s step two?”

 Dad’s thick eyebrows furrowed, but he continued without comment.
 “The second step is to find the intention to change what you see.
 It’s about willpower, ___.”

 I flinched but didn’t correct him.
 He had no way of knowing, and it seemed unfair to force a man who had died three years earlier to call me by a name he’d never known.

 “You focus on what you want to happen, and then you make it happen.
 You believe it will, and then it does.”